scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 '''''''''''''''''''''''''''''''''''''''''''''

-To address the missing ingredient, it is important to understand that fillable forms fall into 4 form types, button (push button, checkboxes and radio buttons), text, choice (combo box and list box) and signature.
+To address the missing ingredient, it is important to understand that fillable forms fall into four form types, button (push button, checkboxes and radio buttons), text, choice (combo box and list box) and signature.
 They correspond to following values of the ``/FT`` form type field of our annotation, ``/Btn``, ``/Tx``, ``/Ch`` and ``/Sig``, respectively.